openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 While `kubelet` itself does not directly contact or interact with the `CCM`, formation of a functional `Node` in Kubernetes does rely on the `CCM`.
 With in-tree providers, `kubelet` looks up Node IP Addresses, Instance IDs and other metadata directly from the cloud provider and places this information onto the `Node` object.

-When using out-of-tree, the `kubelet` taints the `Node` with `node.cloudprovider.kubernetes.io/uninitialized: true` and does not look up any information.
+When using out-of-tree, the `kubelet` taints the `Node` with `node.cloudprovider.kubernetes.io/uninitialized: NoSchedule` and does not look up any information.
 It is then the responsibility of the `CCM` to look up the Node IP Addresses, Instance IDs and other metadata and labels, place the information onto the `Node` object and then remove the taint from the `Node`.

 The information previously set by `kubelet`, now `CCM`, is required to make a `Node` schedulable.
 Without this information, the `scheduler` cannot schedule `Pods` that have any sort of affinity that relies on `Node` metadata (eg failure domain).

+To ensure that cluster disaster recovery procedures can still operate smoothly, we will ensure that core control plane components and their operators tolerate the uninitialized taint, to prevent `CCM` blocking new control plane hosts being added if `CCM` is non-functional.
+This will include, but is not limited to: Kube Controller Manager, Etcd, Kube API Server, Networking, Cluster Machine Approver.

 ##### Example flag changes for kubelet